edmundhung/conform/docs/basics.md

 ### Capturing errors

-With the help of native form validation, users will see [error bubbles](https://codesandbox.io/s/cocky-fermi-zwjort?file=/src/App.js) popping up if they try to submit a form with invalid fields.
-These bubbles, unfortunately, are not customizable.
+With the help of native form validation, users will see [error bubbles](https://codesandbox.io/s/cocky-fermi-zwjort?file=/src/App.js) popping up when they try to submit a form with invalid fields.
+These bubbles are not customizable unfortunately.
 What if we can capture the error messages and decide where to put them ourselves?

-Let's introduce the [useForm](/packages/conform-react/README.md#useform) and [useFieldset](/packages/conform-react/README.md#usefieldset) hooks:
+Let's introduce the [useForm](/packages/conform-react/README.md#useform) and [useFieldset](/packages/conform-react/README.md#usefieldset) hooks.

 ```tsx
 import { useForm, useFieldset } from '@conform-to/react';